NicoG11/NicoG11/README.md

 <br>

 ### 🚀 My Journey
-🖥️ The Beginning

 At the age of 14, after saving up for my first PC 💻, I taught myself QBasic.
 In school, I expanded my knowledge with Pascal and Delphi.

-🎓 Computer Science Studies
-At university, I learned Java and was introduced to various programming languages and concepts.
+🎓 At university, I learned Java and was introduced to various programming languages and concepts.
 This diversity shaped my approach to software development.

 🌐 Passion for Web Development
 From the very beginning, web development has fascinated me.
 It’s not just the most fun; it feels like bringing ideas to life rather than "work."